What are they saying about diversophy®?

 "Gay, lesbian, and bisexual issues are on the cutting-edge of diversity topics," notes Amy Zuckerman, coauthor of Sexual Orientation In The Workplace.
 "Even though our society has made progress toward accepting gays and lesbians, homophobic discrimination, violence, and stereotypes still exist.
 Tools such as The Gender Deck will help people work through their feelings with accurate information."

-MULTUS Inc. specializes in the development and distribution of interactive and other training media that address critical issues in today's workplace.
-For more information, contact MULTUS Inc., 46 Treetop Lane, Suite 200, San Mateo, CA 94402; 415/342-2040.
+MULTUS Inc., the original publisher of diversophy® was an organization specializing in the development and distribution of interactive and other training media that addressed critical issues in the workplace.

 If you think that games are just for children, think again.
 According to New York City-based Toy Manufacturers of America, retail sales of adult games topped $160 million in 1992.
 Adults too, it seems, love to play games.